Flutterwave/Python-v2/README.md

 >business_email: The email address associated with the subaccount business

->business_contact: This name of the primary contact person for the subaccount e.g. Richard Hendrix.
+>business_contact: This name of the primary contact person for the subaccount, e.g., Richard Hendrix.

 >business_contact_mobile: The mobile number of the business contact.